Health Supplement Registration Process in Vietnam

 Tự công bố sản phẩm is a one-sided declaration by the business — the file is lodged with the provincial authority, no review is performed, and circulation can start the same day.
 Under Decree 46 this perimeter is narrowed; many former self-declared categories now require đăng ký bản công bố hợp quy with an agency processing window. Đăng ký bản công bố sản phẩm is the pre-market registration regime applied to TPBVSK, medical-purpose nutrition foods, special-purpose dietary foods, and foods for children under 36 months; VFA reviews the dossier and issues a Giấy tiếp nhận before sale.

-What happens to my Decree 15/2018 self-declaration after Decree 46 came in?
+- What happens to my Decree 15/2018 self-declaration now that Decree 46 has been signed?

 Yes.
 The acceptance certificate is necessary but not sufficient to advertise.
 TPBVSK advertising requires a separate advertising-content verification certificate.
 From 1 July 2026 (Resolution 21/2026/NQ-CP) this certificate is issued by the provincial UBND rather than the central VFA.
 The certified ad must carry the mandatory disclaimer "Sản phẩm này không phải là thuốc và không có tác dụng thay thế thuốc" in audio, image, or video form per the channel.